nodejitsu/handbook/chapters/faq.md

 where `:username` is your username.
 Alternately, go to <http://develop.nodejitsu.com/> and click the "forgot password" link, where you will be prompted for your username.
 Either process will send you an email with further instructions.

+## "Is there a cheatsheet somewhere?"

+There sure is!
+Check out <http://cheatsheet.nodejitsu.com>.

 ## "How are programs kept alive?
 Do I need to use Forever?"

 Nodejitsu's cloud services watch your programs for you!
 You shouldn't have to do anything special to keep your apps running, much less use Forever.